Hein-htetA/ytu-cafeteria-restaurant/README.md

 ## Features

--After registering, users can open their own restaurant and order from other restaurants.
+- After registering, users can open their own restaurant and order from other restaurants.
--Users can post available menu on their restaurant.
+- Users can post available menu on their restaurant.
--When an order is received, order status is live updated between customer and restaurant owner by using server-sent-event.
+- When an order is received, order status is live updated between customer and restaurant owner by using server-sent-event.
--Official restaurants in University cafeteria are placed at the top of marketplace panel.
+- Official restaurants in University cafeteria are placed at the top of marketplace panel.

 <!-- TODO: List what specific 'user problems' that this application solves. -->